 - 2. Determine if the schema file contains SQL statements that the earlier database server does not support. - 3.
 Determine if the database contains features, such as long identifiers, that the earlier database server does not support.
-See Appendix F, "New and changed features," on page F-1. - 4.
-Determine if any new SPL routines have been created in Informix Version 11.70 or if any routines were imported using dbimport. - 5.
+See Part 5, "New and changed features in Informix servers." - 4.
+Determine if any new SPL routines have been created in Informix Version 12.10 or if any routines were imported using dbimport. - 5.
 Determine if tables or indexes using expression fragmentation had expressions changed or new fragments added. - 6.
 Identify any new triggers, procedures, or check constraints.